sarikasurampudi/oml/oml/collaborate-use-notebooks/collaborate-use-notebooks.md

     ![user2-ws2-view.png](images/user2-ws2-view.png "user2 workspace2 view")

-5. Click **Notebooks** in the Oracle Machine Learning home page.
-Alternatively, you can go to the navigation menu on the left and click **Notebooks**.
+5. Click **Notebooks** on the Oracle Machine Learning home page.
+Alternatively, you can open the navigation menu by clicking the cloud menu on the top left of the page, and then click **Notebooks**.

     ![notebooks-user2.png](images/notebooks-user2.png "notebooks user2")